apache/streampipes-website/docs/pe/org.apache.streampipes.connect.iiot.adapters.plc4x.generic.modbus-tcp.md

 #### Optional

 * request-timeout: Default timeout for all types of requests.
 (INT)
-* unit-identifier: Unit-identifier that identifies the target PLC (On RS485 multiple Modbus Devices can be listening).
+* default-unit-identifier: Unit-identifier or slave-id that identifies the target PLC (On RS485 multiple Modbus Devices can be listening).
 Defaults to 1.
 (INT)
 * ping-address: Simple address, that the driver will use to check, if the connection to a given device is active (Defaults to reading holding-register 1).
 (STRING)
+* default-payload-byte-order: Default encoding used for transporting register values (Defaults to BIG_ENDIAN).
+Allowed values are:
+ - BIG_ENDIAN
+ - LITTLE_ENDIAN
+ - BIG_ENDIAN_BYTE_SWAP
+ - LITTLE_ENDIAN_BYTE_SWAP
+ (STRING)
+* max-coils-per-request: Maximum number of coils addressable in one request (Defaults to 2000) (INT)
+* max-registers-per-request: Maximum number of registers addressable in one request (Defaults to 125) (INT)

 ### Tags